 This solution addresses key issue #2.2 that focuses on authentication method negotiation for the case that there is more than one authentication method for the authentication of EEC/UE.
 This contribution proposes a solution that re-uses existing negotiation mechanism for AKMA/GBA.

 6.17.2 Solution details

+This solution proposes a mechanism for shared key based EEC/UE authentication and certificate based ECS/EES authentication in 6.17.2.1 and a mechanism for shared key based mutual authentication in 6.17.2.2.

+6.17.2.1 Shared key based EEC/UE authentication and certificate based ECS/EES authentication

 It is assumed that the ECS/EES is preconfigured with the information indicating which feature (AKMA or GBA) is supported by the HPLMN.
 The steps of the negotiation procedure are described below.

-Editor’s Note: Preconfiguration of HPLMN authentication method support in the ECS/EES is FFS.
+If it is not possible to configure the information about the authentication method support of HPLMN in the ECS/EES, then it can be assumed that the UE/EEC is preconfigured with that information.
+In this case, in step 2 the UE/EEC sends supported PSK hints to the ECS/EES.

 The UE/EEC and ECS/EES establish TLS connection using TLS server certificate.

 The UE/EEC sends all possible PSK hints (“3GPP-AKMA”, “3GPP-bootstrapping”, “3GPP-bootstrapping-uicc”, “3GPP-bootstrapping-digest”) and the HPLMN identifier to the server (ECS/EES).

-The server indicates the PSK identity hints considering the support of the HPLMN i.e., “3GPP-AKMA” or “3GPP-bootstrapping”, “3GPP-bootstrapping-uicc”, “3GPP-bootstrapping-digest” in the HTTP response.
+The server indicates the PSK identity hints considering the support of the HPLMN and the existence of the agreement between the server and the HPLMN about the usage of AKMA/GBA in the HTTP response.

 4. Remaining steps in clause 5.3 in TS 33.222 [10] with the enhancements specified in Annex B.1.2 of TS 33.535 [8] are executed.